vanruc/todoApp/README.md

 </menu>
 ```

-I also go to create `My Staff Information` for `Project Member` show they can see and update their information from here.
+We also create `My Staff Information` for `Project Member` so they can see and update their information from here.
 ```xml
 <menu>
 	<list document="Staff" name="Staff">